Jon Robinson (American football)

-Jonathan Thomas Robinson (born January 18, 1976) is an American professional football executive.
+Jonathan Thomas Robinson (born January 18, 1976) is an American professional football executive who is currently a senior personnel executive for the Miami Dolphins.
 He was a longtime scout for the New England Patriots of the National Football League (NFL) before being named director of player personnel for the Tampa Bay Buccaneers in 2013.
 From 2016 to 2022, Robinson was the general manager and executive vice president of the Tennessee Titans.

 College career

 After high school, Robinson played football at the United States Air Force Academy for one season before transferring to Southeast Missouri State University where he played three seasons as a defensive lineman.
 He graduated from Southeast Missouri State in 1998 and joined the school's football team as a graduate assistant for one season.
 In 1999, he joined Nicholls State University as a graduate assistant for two seasons before serving as linebackers coach in 2001.

 Professional career

 New England Patriots

 Robinson became an area scout for the New England Patriots from 2002, a position he held until 2006, when he was promoted to a regional scout.
-In 2008, he was promoted to the Patriots' assistant director of college scouting.
-The Patriots promoted Robinson to director of college scouting in 2009.
-Robinson left the Patriots in 2013 for a position with the Tampa Bay Buccaneers.
+In 2008, Robinson was promoted to the Patriots' assistant director of college scouting.
+The Patriots promoted him to director of college scouting in 2009.